katiegoines/homework_portal/README.md

 ### Future Features and Functionality

-Additional features and functionality that are intended to be built into this app in the future are included on the Icebox list on Trello ([here](https://trello.com/b/h4OaN3eV/project-2)) which include,s but is not limited to:
+Additional features and functionality that are intended to be built into this app in the future are included on the Icebox list on [Trello](https://trello.com/b/h4OaN3eV/project-2), which includes but is not limited to:

 - Additional models to be built to separate students by class and teacher.
 - Students will be able to decide whether they want their reports to be shared with other students, or just with their teacher.